weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 spurting, gushing over her arm, her dress, a soft green dress which she had donned for Peter.
 Now it was turning in spots to a vivid red.

-He let go of the arm, looking at her with fascinated gaze. <span id="calibre_link-279" page-number="215" page-name="Page:There Is Confusion.djvu/221" page-index="221" page-quality="3" title="Page:There_Is_Confusion.djvu/221"></span>Slowly
-she sank, turned her eyes toward him, saw him drop the knife and rush headlong out of the room.
+He let go of the arm, looking at her with fascinated gaze.
+Slowly she sank, turned her eyes toward him, saw him drop the knife and rush headlong out of the room.